Best NPS and Customer Satisfaction Software in 2026

 Pricing: $19/month (Essential), $119/month (Standard), custom Enterprise.

-Best for: Shopify brands that want to consolidate product reviews, CSAT, and NPS into one platform with native ecommerce integrations.
+Ideal for Shopify brands that want to consolidate product reviews, CSAT, and NPS into one platform with native ecommerce integrations.

 Frequently asked questions

+What is a good NPS score for a SaaS company?
 Industry benchmarks vary significantly by category.
 For B2B SaaS, an NPS of 30-50 is considered good, 50+ is excellent, and below 0 indicates serious retention risk.
 Consumer software benchmarks are generally lower.
 The more actionable metric is trend: a score of 25 improving quarter over quarter is more positive than a static score of 45.

+How many responses do you need for NPS to be statistically meaningful?
 A minimum of 30-50 responses per segment is the practical threshold for reliable trend analysis.
 At fewer than 30 responses, individual outliers can move the score by 5-10 points.
 For annual or semi-annual NPS programs, 100+ responses gives you enough data to break out by customer segment, plan tier, or tenure.

+Should I use NPS or CSAT for measuring support quality?
 CSAT is better suited for measuring support interactions: it asks "how satisfied were you with this interaction?" immediately after resolution, when the experience is fresh.
 NPS measures overall brand loyalty and is better suited for strategic relationship health checks at key lifecycle moments.
 Most customer-focused teams run both: CSAT after support tickets and NPS at 30-day and 12-month intervals.

 Why most NPS programs fail to drive action

 Sending surveys at the wrong time is the most common setup error.
-Batch surveys sent to all customers on the same day regardless of lifecycle stage produce data that is hard to act on — a churned customer and a new customer surveyed simultaneously give feedback about completely different experiences.
+Batch surveys sent to all customers on the same day regardless of lifecycle stage produce data that is hard to act on, a churned customer and a new customer surveyed simultaneously give feedback about completely different experiences.
 Trigger surveys based on lifecycle events: post-onboarding (day 30-45), post-renewal, and after significant product usage milestones.

 Not following up with Detractors within 48 hours wastes the most valuable data the survey produces.
 A Detractor who receives a personal follow-up call or email within two business days converts to a Promoter at a measurably higher rate than one who receives a form acknowledgment or no response at all.
-Design the follow-up workflow — who owns it, what they say, what gets escalated — before the first survey goes out.
+Design the follow-up workflow, who owns it, what they say, what gets escalated, before the first survey goes out.

 Reporting NPS as a single company number hides the signals.
 A score of 40 with Detractor clusters concentrated among enterprise accounts and first-year customers tells a completely different story than a score of 40 spread evenly across segments.
 Break NPS down by customer tier, tenure, product line, and region from the start.
 The segment breakdown is where the actionable findings live.